joueurgear/Epocalyps/README.md

 here is a new version of the previously InfinityPlay, Now called Epocalyps.
 The Server has always for objective, a Multi-Gaming infrastructure brings together in the same place, a single space

+Here are the features included right out of the box :

+- [x] Compatibility with Windows (will evolve with updates)
+- [x] Users management
+- [x] Possibility of multiple Mod Pack
+- [x] Automatic multi-thread
+- [x] New technology (Web interface and Launcher)

 ## Documentation

 COMING SOON

 ## Supported Games
-MC, WoW Légion, Space Engineer, and more...
+MC, WoW Légion, Space Engineer, ARK and more...

 ## Epocalyps Information:
 Last version: 1.0